fakerybakery/MuASR-3B/README.md

 ## License

-CC-BY-NC 4.0.
-We hope to be able to release the final version under Apache-2.0.
+The weights are licensed under CC-BY-NC 4.0, we hope to be able to release the final version under Apache-2.0.

+All code in this repository is released under the Apache-2.0 license.